-This section contains procedures that should be used for monitoring and maintaining the performance of the 570W PV array.
+This section contains procedures that should be used for monitoring and maintaining the performance of the PAM 420W photovoltaic (PV) array.
 The information herein may be used to troubleshoot performance issues that may develop with a PV array or one of the quarter panels.